leonardt/coreir-visualizer/README.md

 Top left menu shows level in the module hierarchy.
 Top right menu allows you to highlight instances of a specific module type.
 Bottom left menu lets you select different views and layout engines.

+**NOTE: KNOWN ISSUE** To resize the window, you must refresh the page to redraw the SVG element (it is not responsive.)